xanderhendriks/rpi-embedded-target-action-runner/README.md

               prerelease: false
               artifacts: "stm32-firmware/stm32-firmware-*/*"

 Commit and push the changes.
 Check the output in Github actions.
-The build fails because by default actions are not allowed to write to the repo.
+The build fails because by default actions are not allowed to write to the repository.
 You should also have received an email indicating the failed build.
-To fix this go to the repo's settings: **Settings -> Actions -> General**
+To fix this go to the repository's settings: **Settings -> Actions -> General**

 ![Github actions 4](images/Github_actions_4.png)